Why we need to be creative when we’re

 I still teach the simple Zen practice I learned when I began.
 I know it is effective and perfect for beginners who are just getting started.
 Concentration is a core part of what we share.
 If you’re just getting started on your path, I encourage you to try a lot of different practices before finding one you commit to for some time.

-At Sura Center, we love to embrace all practices, especially the ones that create a divine spark in us — the ones that make us feel really alive.
+At Sura Flow, we love to embrace all practices, especially the ones that create a divine spark in us — the ones that make us feel really alive.

 If you’d like to learn more about what we teach and share through our Certified Meditation Coach training course LIBERATE, take a few minutes to watch our 3 minute video below.
 Our next LIBERATE training begins September 5th.
 Be sure to reserve your seat if you’re interested as spaces are filling up!